sungnga/practice/css-and-sass/README.md

 - Density switching - where the screen size doesn't matter, but the screen pixel density does
   - Pixel density is the amount of pixels found in an inch or centimeter
   - What matters is there are low-resolution screens and high-resolution screens
-  - Low-resolution screens can be called "1x screen" because they use one pixel to display onepixel of our design
+  - Low-resolution screens can be called "1x screen" because they use one pixel to display one pixel of our design
-  - High-resolution screens are ones found in all modern smart phones or computers with retinadisplay
+  - High-resolution screens are ones found in all modern smartphones or computers with retina display
-  - They can be called "2x screen" because they actually use two physical pixels to displayone pixel of our design
+  - They can be called "2x screen" because they actually use two physical pixels to display one pixel of our design
-  - Density switching is to serve one image to a high-resolution screen and another one if thescreen is low resolution
+  - Density switching is to serve one image to a high-resolution screen and another one if the screen is low resolution
 - Art direction is when you want to serve up a whole different image for a different screen size

 ### RESPONSIVE IMAGES IN HTML

 **Density switching in HTML:**
-- The browser will choose which image to display depending on the user's resolution screen
+- The browser will choose which image to display depending on the user's screen resolution
-- 1x and 2x are density switchers
+- 1x and 2x are density switcher
-- 1x for low resolution screens.
-2x for high resolution screens like retina screen
+- 1x for low-resolution screens.
+2x for high-resolution screens like retina display screen
 ```html
 <img srcset="img/logo-green-1x.png 1x, img/logo-green-2x.png 2x"
   alt="Full logo"